MSC Cruises Introduces Vinotherapy Spa Treatments

 Eight different wine-based treatments have been developed exclusively for MSC Cruises using the LAJATICA beauty products, including three body treatments, a luxurious Mediterranean Citrus Body Massage, and four facials, one designed specifically for men.

-Vinotherapy is just one of the many wellness offerings in the MSC Aurea Spa.
+Vinotherapy spa treatments are just one of the many wellness offerings in the MSC Aurea Spa.
 Every ship in the MSC Cruises fleet features this authentic Balinese Spa, and MSC Seaside boasts the largest to date, with a variety of facilities including the MSC Gym, outfitted with the latest equipment from TECHNOGYM™; a hair salon from global hairstyling brand Jean Louis David; as well a state-of-the-art thermal area with a unique Snow Room and Salt Relax Area.

 Photos: MSC Cruises